katepalbers/circ-exchg/_posts/2016-12-21-ninethings.md

 **5b.** *Honorable mention in this category:*

 Princeton University Art Museum's [Minor White Archive](http://artmuseum.princeton.edu/minor-white-archive), launched online in October.
-Admirably, both the MoMA and White archives were made public as "works in progress", meaning that the institutions have opened up a substational degree of material but work is ongoing, and new material will continue to be added.
+Admirably, both the MoMA and White archives were made public as "works in progress", meaning that the institutions have opened up a substantial degree of material but work is ongoing, and new material will continue to be added.

 ##### 6. Photography as Live Event: Cassils’ *Becoming an Image*